madetech/blog/posts/continuous_delivery_tools_revisited.md

 > We have used this package microservices as charts (a deployable unit in Helm, which is Kubernetes' package manager) to be deployed to the Kubernetes cluster.
 And yes we hosted our GitLab in our cluster.

+[Jenkins](https://jenkins.io/) is still our goto tool for self-hosting and combined with AWS [CodeBuild](https://aws.amazon.com/codebuild/) can allow you to dynamically scale your workers to meet with sudden demand in builds.

 ## SaaS

 There's been a massive growth in this area with cloud independent solutions such as [Travis CI](https://travis-ci.org/), [Circle CI](https://circleci.com/).
-On the flip side Microsoft's Azure Pipeline has strong integration with their cloud offering Azure.
+On the flip side, Microsoft's Azure Pipeline has strong integration with their cloud offering Azure.

 ## New Features